 Over the years, I tried like hell to refute that very statement.
 My stepchild and I had our own developing relationship, just like my husband had a unique relationship with my biological child.
 I loved and financially provided for my stepchild for five years.
 I had checked homework, cleaned up after, cooked for and did a thousand different “mom” duties for that child.
 I dedicated five years to developing a relationship.
 Does that mean nothing now?
 Did it mean nothing then?
 I don’t know.
 Could that person have been right?
 Did my husband’s child only “tolerate” my existence because I was married to his father?
 A million questions go unanswered, and I do not feel it right to corner him in order to get my answers.
 I do not know what is truly in the heart of my stepchild, and I may never know.

 What I do know is this; I have NO legal rights to my stepchild.
 Unfortunately, unless stepchildren are adopted by their stepparents, they generally have no right to custody.
 It is very rare when a compassionate judge offers some visitation to stepparents, stepsiblings, and half-siblings after a death or a second divorce.
-What that means is that five years of my dedication, heart-felt attempts at a relationship and our family life, does not count for anything in the eyes of family court system.
+What that means is that five years of my dedication, heartfelt attempts at a relationship and our family life, does not count for anything in the eyes of the family court system.
 To be quite honest, I would not even try.
 Not because I do not love that child, but because I am so tired of family law that I could scream.
-Most of us know how much the family law system needs reformed, but that is another topic altogether.
+Most of us know how much the family law system needs reforming, but that is another topic altogether.

 So, stepmoms, I am left to pick up a million pieces.
 For the record, I have not spoken with or seen my stepchild in months.
 It is not my style to put a child in the middle in very adult situations (especially those that occur financially or emotionally after a death), therefore I have chosen to pull back and let him heal properly from his father’s death.
 I chose this route based on the experiences we had before my husband’s death as well.
 I choose not to inflict any more emotional distress than what is already present.